Ramla: Umayyad period

 According to al-Jahshiyari (died 942), Sulayman sought a lasting reputation as a great builder following the example of his father and al-Walid, the respective founders of the Dome of the Rock in Jerusalem and the Great Mosque of Damascus.
 The construction of Ramla was Sulayman's "way to immortality" and "his personal stamp on the landscape of Palestine", according to Luz.

-The first structure Sulayman erected in Ramla was his palatial residence, which dually served as the seat of Palestine's administration (diwan).
+The first structure Sulayman erected in Ramla was his palatial residence, which dually served as the seat of Jund Filasṭīn's administration (diwan).
 The next structure was the Dar al-Sabbaghin (House of the Dyers).
 At the center of the new city was a congregational mosque, later known as the White Mosque.
 It was not completed until the reign of Sulayman's successor Caliph Umar II (r.
 717–720).
 The Sulayman's construction works were financially managed by a Christian from Lydda, Bitrik ibn al-Naka.
 The remains of the White Mosque, dominated by a minaret added at a later date, are visible in the present day.
 In the courtyard are underground water cisterns from the Umayyad period.
 From early on, Ramla developed economically as a market town for the surrounding area's agricultural products, and as a center for dyeing, weaving and pottery.
 It was also home to many Muslim religious scholars.

 Sulayman built an aqueduct in the city called al-Barada, which transported water to Ramla from Tel Gezer, about 10 km to the southeast.
 Ramla superseded Lydda as the commercial center of Palestine.
 Many of Lydda's Christian, Samaritan and Jewish inhabitants were moved to the new city.
 Although the traditional accounts are in agreement that Lydda almost immediately fell into obscurity following the founding of Ramla, narratives vary about the extent of Sulayman's efforts to transfer Lydda's inhabitants to Ramla, some holding that he only demolished a church in Lydda and others that he demolished the city altogether.
 Al-Ya'qubi (died 839) noted Sulayman razed the houses of Lydda's inhabitants to force their relocation to Ramla and punished those who resisted.
 In the words of al-Jahshiyari, Sulayman "founded the town of al-Ramla and its mosque and thus caused the ruin of Lod [Lydda]".